KQM-git/TCL/docs/evidence/characters/anemo/sucrose.md

 **Significance:**
 For those who still want the Particles while doing Sucrose E dash cancel (this is mostly for pre-funnelling Xiao, but could be useful in other situations), have Skill issue and stay on Sucrose a bit longer before switching characters.
-This might also be a bug on other characters when they dash cancel their skills...
+This might also be a bug on other characters when they dash cancel their Skills...

 ### Sucrose E Dash E Bug